FeralAI/qmk_firmware/keyboards/9keyfeather/readme.md

 # 9-key Feather Pad

-This is a keyboard template based on the Adafruit Feather 32u4 BLE module.
-This firmware currently only uses pins from a MCP23017 GPIO expander for the keyboard matrix.
+This is a keyboard template based on the Adafruit Feather 32u4 BLE module + MCP23017 I/O expander.
 It also uses an Adafruit FeatherWing 128x32 OLED for display using the built-in QMK OLED driver.

 ## Building